GetResponse/DevZone/API/README.md

 _JSON error messages (if any):_ `Owner privilege missing`.

 If account does not have any features blocked then whole "blocked_features" field is not present in result.
+If account does not have limits for sending emails then whole "send_limit" field is not present in result.
 Every other field is present in result even if it has null value.

 ---